Prak2210/RenderLogs/README.md

 - I wanted to confirm what exactly "startup" means?
   -- Should it read data at compile time and render that while running?
   -- Or when started, it reads data line by line and renders it?
-- Is there any specific requirements for Java version?
 - What should be rendered in case of log data file isn't available?

 For this, the final requirements I received are: